fyellin/PuzzleSolver/README.md

 * `is_across`: true if this is an across clue, false if this is a down clue
 * `length`: the number of squares of this clue
 * `expression`: for `EquationSolver` puzzles, the expression giving the value of this clue.
+It may have one or more equal signs in it.
 This field can be used by `ConstraintSolver` puzzles, too, but its use in then up to the user.
 * `generator`: for `ConstraintSolver` puzzles, a generator that defines the initial set of legal values for this clue.